 Ringna bateta nu shaak is the epitome of authentic Indian vegetarian cookery of the Gujarati style.
 That means many of you probably know this recipe but I wanted to share my take on it anyway, particularly to help the young and new budding chefs (like my son).

 Often, those children who now live away have cravings for home-cooked food but are too embarrassed to “ask mum” for the recipe!
 Therefore, from time to time, I will be posting such easy to make recipes like this one under the Mirage series.

 Ingredients to serve 4 people:

-- 1 tablespoon oil (Most cooking oils are fine but try and use one which is low in saturated fats and trans fats)
+- 1 tsp oil (most cooking oils are fine but try and use one which is low in saturated fats and trans fats)

-- 1 teaspoon chilly powder (or as required to your taste)
+- 1 tsp chili powder (or as required to your taste)

-- 1 teaspoon of ground cumin (jeera) powder
+- 1 tsp of ground cumin (jeera) powder

-- 1 teaspoons of brown sugar or jaggery.
+- 1 tsp of brown sugar or jaggery.

 6. Add a cup of water to this mixture and cover.